Holly Mason Franchitti with an Alfa Romeo

 Katarina Kyvalova – Slovakian driver who usually races an Austin-Healey 3000 in the UK and Europe.
 She has competed at Goodwood, the Silverstone Classic and several VSCC meetings.
 In 2015, she raced the Healey in the Le Mans Legend, and was 37th out of 43 finishers.
 She is also part of the “Bentley Belles”, a quartet of female historic racers who drive Bentleys.
 The team drove together in the 2014 Benjafields 24 Hour race, in Portugal, and were twelfth overall, in a Bentley 4 1/2.
 They had run as high as fifth.
 The team are involved in various Bentley-related rallies and races, and were third overall in the 2015 Spa 6 Hours historic race.
 Driving with Nigel Batchelor and others, she entered the 2016 Le Mans Classic in two different cars, the Bentley and a Jaguar XK120.
+In 2017, she raced a Jaguar E-Type, and a Cooper T43 in the Freddie March Memorial Trophy at Goodwood.
 Katarina has been active in historic motorsport since 2000, starting off in rallies before switching her focus to circuit racing.
 She still navigates in classic navigational rallies on occasion.

 Antonia Loysen – British historic racer active in the UK and Europe since 1981.
 She is most known for racing a series of Citroens, including a Light 12, MEP and 2CV.
 In the latter car, she has taken part in 24-hour races in the UK and Belgium.
 Her biggest Citroen race was the 2010 Le Mans Classic, in a C4 from 1932.
 She was 48th overall.
 Earlier in her career, in the 1980s, she raced Formula Ford and Formula Atlantic cars.
 In the late 1980s, she drove a BMW 2002 Ti in the BMW championship.
 As well as racing, she has set some speed records, and acted as a mechanic to other drivers.